 - Network cables.
-Use standard 10/100BaseT network (UTP) cables with RJ45 connectors. - TCP/IP protocol must be installed on all PCs. - For Internet Access, an Internet Access account with an ISP, and a DSL connection. - To use the Wireless Access Point, all Wireless devices must be compliant with the IEEE 802.11g or IEEE 802.11b specifications.
+Use standard 10/100BaseT network (UTP) cables with RJ45 connectors. - TCP/IP protocol must be installed on all PCs. - For Internet Access, an Internet Access account with an ISP, and a DSL connection.

 Procedure

 Figure 4: Installation Diagram